heydarbadirli/hbcraft-contracts/finance/marketplace/ERC1155/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ### Contract Introduction
 The contract lets you easily set up an ERC1155 store with a dynamic pricing mechanism.
 Thanks to this contract, you can list your assets priced in a `BASE_TOKEN` while allowing the buyers to purchase them in a `QUOTE_TOKEN`.
-The listing prices are automatically converted and displayed in the `QUOTE_TOKEN`.
+The listing prices are automatically converted and displayed in the `QUOTE_TOKEN`, no matter if there decimal difference between `BASE_TOKEN` and `QUOTE_TOKEN`.

 ---
 ### Key Features
 #### 1. Oracle-less Price Updates
-The value of the `QUOTE_TOKEN` for price conversion is calculated without the need for an external oracle or off-chain scripts to update the prices on-chain.
-The only thing the contract needs is a Uniswap pool featuring `BASE_TOKEN`/`QUOTE_TOKEN` pair to determine the rate by checking the `QUOTE_TOKEN` and `BASE_TOKEN` balance of the pool.
+The value of `QUOTE_TOKEN` for price conversion is calculated without the need for an external oracle or off-chain scripts to update `QUOTE_TOKEN` token value on-chain.
+The only thing the contract needs is a Uniswap pool featuring `BASE_TOKEN`/`QUOTE_TOKEN` pair to determine the rate by checking the `QUOTE_TOKEN` and `BASE_TOKEN` balances of the pool.
+It is enough to provide `dexPoolAddress` when `ERC1155Store` contract is deployed.

 #### 2. Stable Pricing
 The contract also features additional methods to ensure stable pricing under varying conditions.
 There are 3 distinct rate periods to manage price stability.